johnkerl/miller/docs/src/manpage.md

         -e Decimate by printing last of every n (default).
         -g {a,b,c} Optional group-by-field names for decimate counts, e.g. a,b,c.
         -n {n} Decimation factor (default 10).
        -h|--help Show this message.

-   1mdowncase0m
-       Usage: mlr downcase [options]
-       Lowercases strings in record keys and/or values.
-       Options:
-       -k        Downcase only keys, not keys and values.
-       -v        Downcase only values, not keys and values.
-       -h|--help Show this message.

    1mfill-down0m